lcnicolau/cs50-todo-list/README.md

 The choice of technologies for the user interface was mainly based on the desire to create a simple, yet modern and attractive application; avoiding writing all the [JavaScript] code from scratch or using more complex frameworks to maintain the application _global state_.

-[htmx] allows you to add dynamic interactivity to a web page using a declarative style with standard [HTML] and [AJAX] requests.
+[HTMX] allows you to add dynamic interactivity to a web page using a declarative style with standard [HTML] and [AJAX] requests.
 This reduces project complexity and allows you to maintain a cleaner, more accessible approach.
 Each task can be created, edited, completed or deleted without reloading the page, providing an [SPA]-like experience.

 [Alpine.js], on the other hand, allows you to add reactivity to the interface in a minimalist format and with a syntax similar to [HTML], ideal for tasks such as hiding/showing elements, handling forms or basic interactions, without overloading the project with a heavy architecture and contributing to a light and fluid user experience.